Looking after your mental health and wellbeing

 We have a highly trained and experienced team at Release the Pressure, available 24/7 to provide free, expert support no matter what you are going through.

 If you feel you need help now call 0800 107 0160 or text the word “Kent” to 85258.

 If you feel unable to cope, or keep yourself safe, and cannot wait to see a doctor, it's important to get mental health support straight away.

-This is a difficult time for everyone, but it presents additional challenges for people with pre-existing mental health conditions.
-Mental health charity MIND have lots of information and tips to help you cope.
+- Mental health charity MIND have lots of information and tips to help you cope.

 Share your story with Healthwatch Kent